GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/README.md

 ```

 At the time of this writing the latest stable version of Singularity is 3.0.2.
 To use a different, possibly newer, version modify the value of the
-_SINGULARITY_VERSION substitution accordingly.
+\_SINGULARITY_VERSION substitute accordingly.
 What does this verison coincide with?
 It should match a [release tag](https://github.com/sylabs/singularity/releases)
 on the [sylabs/singularity](https://github.com/sylabs/singularity) repository.

 ### 2. Create a Bucket